UCAS code F710

 Modules available in third year for students at SAMS UHI:

-If you are accepted to study at UNIS you can choose from the following modules:
+If you are accepted for an exchange semester or year at the University Centre in Svalbard (UNIS), you can choose from the following modules:

 You must also complete a dissertation.